ocsf/ocsf-docs/Understanding OCSF.md

+### Disposition

+The `disposition_id` attribute indicates the outcome or state of the event class’ activity at the time of event capture and is an Enum with a standard set of values, such as Blocked, Quarantined, Deleted, Delayed.

+Not all event classes have a `disposition_id `but all have an `activity_id.` A typical use of `disposition_id` is when a security protection product detects a threat and blocks it.
+The activity might have been a file open, but if the file was infected, the disposition would be that the file open was blocked.
+As of this writing, `disposition_id `is added to classes via the Security Controls profile.

 ### Constraints

 A _Constraint_ is a documented rule subject to validation that requires at least one of the specified recommended attributes of a class to be populated.
 Constraints are used in classes where there are attributes that cannot be required in all use cases, but in order to have unambiguous meaning, at least one of the attributes in the constraint is required.
 Attributes in a constraint must be Recommended.